-Russian dwarf hamsters, whether Campbells’, Winter Whites, or hybrids, typically measures 3 to 4 inches in adulthood.
+Both Campbells’ and Winter Whites (and their hybrids) typically measure 3 to 4 inches in adulthood.
 Hybrids tend to be slightly bigger.
 Campbells’ and Winter Whites are frequently mistaken for each other due to their similarity.
 At one point, they were even confused for the same species by scientists.
 Their lifespan is between one to three years and most of them live for around 2 years.

 Here’s a video of my winter white hamster, Oatmeal:

 Russian dwarf hamster colors

 Campbell’s dwarves and hybrids come in a wide variety of colors while winter whites have fewer colors.
-This table lists each species and the colors they are available in.
-To see some of these colors, visit this page.
+The table below lists each species and the colors they are available in.
+To see more colors, visit this page.

 |Dark Gray||Merle (pattern)||Mandarin|

 |Argente||Imperial White (pattern)||Moscow|

 As with other dwarf hamsters, you’ll require the right supplies, the correct diet, and to keep their cages clean.
 All these and more are covered in our dwarf hamster care page.

 Taming your hamster

 This is a great video on taming winter whites, but can also be applied to Campbell’s and hybrids.

 - Start by giving your hamster treats so it associates you with rewards.